ImperialCollegeLondon/sharpy/README.md

 The Kutta condition is also enforced at the trailing edge.
 The wake can be simulated by either additional vortex rings or by infinitely long horseshoe vortices, which are ideally suited for steady simulations only.

+The aerodynamic model has recently been extended by a linear source panel method (SPM) to model nonlifting bodies for example fuselages.
+The SPM and UVLM can be coupled to model fuselage-wing configuration and a junction handling approach, based on phantom panels and circulation interpolation, has been added.

 The input problems can be structural, aerodynamic or coupled, yielding an aeroelastic system.

 ## [Capabilities](http://ic-sharpy.readthedocs.io/en/latest/content/capabilities.html)